 The Planned Early Dispute Resolution Task Force prepared this guide to promote planned early dispute resolution by lawyers and clients and to take advantage of the services of neutral dispute resolution professionals at the earliest appropriate time.

 There are two similar but slightly different versions of the powerpoints.
-One is designed for lawyers and the other is designed for business people.

 Click on these links to download the powerpoints.